f5devcentral/f5-agility-labs-threat-stack/docs/class1/App_Infra_Protect.rst

-Threat Stack Cloud Security Platform
+Application Infrastructure Protection (AIP)
 ************************************

+**Updating to Reflect XC Updating**

 .. image:: _static/_Login.gif

 .. attention::
- **Challenge 1** – *Access the Threat Stack Cloud Security Platform*
+ **Challenge 1** – *Access the Application Infrastructure Protection*

- 1. Navigate to the Threat Stack Cloud Security Platform: https://app.threatstack.com/login
+ 1. Navigate to the Application Infrastructure Protection: https://app.threatstack.com/login
  2. In the Email field, type **studetn@dadismad.com** as the email address and click Next.
  3. In the Password field, type **xxxxxxx** as the password and click Next.

 .. note::
- Access to the Threat Stack Cloud Security Platform is managed by the Lab Members.
+ Access to the Application Infrastructure Protection is managed by the Lab Members.

 Monitoring
 -----------